 Alison McMahan is a screenwriter, author and filmmaker.
 Her most recent film is Bare Hands and Wooden Limbs (2010) narrated by Sam Waterston.
 She is currently in post-production on the feature documentary The Eight Faces of Jane (2016).
 She is the author the award-winning book Alice Guy Blaché, Lost Visionary of the Cinema (Bloomsbury 2002), a critical study of the which was translated into Spanish by Plots Ediciones.
-The films rights to this book have been sold to a Hollywood agency for production as a documentary.
+The documentary, Be Natural, (premiered at Cannes 2018) is partly based on Lost Visionary.
 She is also the author of The Films of Tim Burton: Animating Live Action in Hollywood (Bloomsbury 2005).

 She has a BFA in Drama (Catholic University), an MFA in Film Production (New York University), an MFA in Creative Writing (University of Southern Maine, Stonecoast Program), a Ph.D. in Film Studies (Union Institute & University), and the Mellon Postdoc in Interactive Media which was carried out at Vassar College in NY.